 How to Recall an Email in Outlook Using the Built-in Recall Feature

-To recall an email, find it in “Sent Items” in your email account, and click “File.”
-Select “Info” on the blue column, then click “Resend or Recall,” and “Recall This Message.”
-Make sure “Tell me if recall succeeds or fails for each recipient” is selected (this will send you a message telling you whether the recall worked or not), then click “Delete unread copies of this message.”
-If you’d rather edit the message and resend it when Outlook recalls the old version, click “Delete unread copies and replace with a new message” instead.
+- Make sure “Tell me if recall succeeds or fails for each recipient” is selected, then click “Delete unread copies of this message” (If you would rather edit the message and resend it when Outlook recalls the old version, click “Delete unread copies and replace with new message” instead)

 Recall only works on unopened messages in the Outlook desktop app if the message hasn’t been opened, and both people are part of the same Microsoft Exchange server.
 Even then, the recipient can easily disable the feature if they want to.
 If they go to Options > Mail, and uncheck “Automatically process meeting requests and responses to meeting requests and polls” under the Tracking area, they’ll be able to beat the recall by looking at the original message first.
 Unless everyone you email with uses Outlook and sets it up in the same way, the function is all but worthless.